Flerp/RetroCake/README.md

 # Manage ROM Directories.

+This creates the default ROM directories in C:\RetroCake\ROMS

+You can also create custom ROM directories E:\ROMS etc

-This creates the default ROM directories in C:\RetroCake\ROMS You can also Share the ROM Directories from here if using a dedicated Emulator Box.
+You can also Share the ROM Directories from here if using a dedicated Emulator Box.
-WIP - Will be adding a custom ROM directory structure in the next few updates.

 # System Cleanup